civicteam/workshop-solana-airdrop/README.md

 yarn dev
 ```

+## How to use:

+### As an airdrop creator

 1. Visit http://localhost:5173/ to see the app.
-2. Connect with a wallet as `admin`
+2. Connect with a wallet
-3. Create an airdrop
+3. Create a mint claimable via airdrop
-4. Click the link to visit that airdrop
+4. Send the link to claimants

-5. Deposit some funds
+### As a claimant

+1. Visit the link sent by the airdrop creator
-6. Connect with a `user` wallet
+2. Connect with a wallet
+3. Get the Civic Pass
-7. Enter the airdrop
+4. Claim the airdrop
-8. Connect with the `admin` wallet
-9. Click the `Pick Winner` button
-10. Connect with the `user` wallet
-11. Click the `Withdraw` button